isaac-diez/3.02-Patterns/src/main/java/org/example/Level2/README.md

 📄**Description**

-Main objective is to practice and learn is about practice and learn Singleton Design Pattern
+Main objective is to practice and learn is about practice and learn Observable Design Pattern

 ### English
-Create a class that relies on the operation of the commando 'Undo'.
-This class will be used by the Main Class, which will allow you to introduce options for console.

-The "Undo" class must save the last orders entered.
-You must allow to add or delete orders, as well as list the last commands in the order in Linux.
-The Undo class must implement a singleton pattern.
+Design a system in which a Stock Exchange (Observable) notifies several stock exchanges (Observers) when the Stock Exchange rises or drops.

+The object must keep references to the Observers.

 ### Català
-Crea una classe que repliqui el funcionament del comando 'Undo'.
-Aquesta classe serà utilitzada per la classe Main, que permetrà introduir opcions per consola.

-La classe 'Undo' ha de guardar les últimes comandes introduïdes.
-Ha de permetre afegir o eliminar comandes, així com llistar les últimes comandes introduïdes (semblant a la comanda 'history' en Linux).
-La classe 'Undo' ha d'implementar imprescindiblement un patró Singleton.
+Dissenya un sistema en el qual un Agent de Borsa (Observable) notifica a diverses agències de Borsa (Observers) canvis quan la Borsa puja o baixa.

+És necessari que l'objecte Observable mantingui referències als Observers.

 💻**Stack used:**
 Project created with: